Heptagon relation in a direct sum: Edge vectors and the experiment

 Specifically, we used the \emph{Levenberg--Marquardt} algorithm~\cite{Levenberg,Marquardt}, starting from randomly chosen initial values of matrix entries and arriving at a high precision solution of~\eqref{hepta}.

 All such solutions turned out to have the following properties: \begin{itemize}\itemsep 0pt \item[(i)] edge vectors for all edges of~$\partial \Delta^6$ do exist, \item[(ii)] choose a pair consisting of a 4-face~$u$ of $\partial\Delta^6$ and a vertex of~$u$.
 For instance, let $u=ijklm$, and the chosen vertex be~$i$.
-In this situation, there is \emph{one} (and only one) \emph{linear dependence} between $e_{ij}$, $e_{ik}$, $e_{il}$ and~$e_{im}$, that is, vectors belonging to edges~$b$ such that $i\in b\subset u$.
-We write this as follows:
+In this situation, there is a \emph{linear dependence} between $e_{ij}$, $e_{ik}$, $e_{il}$ and~$e_{im}$, that is, vectors belonging to edges~$b$ such that $i\in b\subset u$, while any three of these vectors are linearly independent.
+We write this linear dependence as follows:

 (so, the parenthesized superscript and the first subscript of a lambda mean the pentachoron and its vertex to which the linear relation belongs, while the second subscript means the edge), \item[(iii)] in the above notations, for a given $u=ijklm$, there is a linear dependence \emph{between the linear dependences} of type~\eqref{lmnx} in vertices $i,j,k,l,m$.
 This means that if we normalize (multiply by nonzero numbers) these dependences properly and add them all together, the coefficients of all~$e_b$ will vanish.
 As one can easily see, this vanishing looks as follows: